 Dequeue

 The dequeue operation is to remove the highest priority element from the array.
-Since the array is already sorted, we can just remove the last element.
+Since the array is already sorted, you can just remove the last element.

 Java